 - Represented PNC Bank in connection with credit facility used by the Cleveland Browns to renovate FirstEnergy Stadium.

 - Represented SunTrust Bank, as agent, in connection with delayed draw term loan facility required to construct a new baseball stadium for the Atlanta Braves.

-- Represented syndicate of banks agented by Bank of America in connection with US and Canadian revolving credit facilities established for Clean Harbors, Inc. and its affiliates.
+- Represented Bank of America, as agent, in connection with credit facilities established for the St. Louis Cardinals and its affiliates.

-- Represented syndicate of banks agented by Citibank in connection with revolving and term loan credit facilities established for Washington Capitals NHL team and term loan credit facility established for Washington Wizards NBA team.
+- Represented Citibank, as agent, in connection with revolving and term loan credit facilities established for Washington Capitals NHL team and term loan credit facility established for Washington Wizards NBA team.

 - Represented Citicorp as agent for syndicate of lenders in connection with credit facilities for acquisition by Craig Leopold of Minnesota Wild and Xcel Energy Center operating rights.

 - Represented JPMorgan as agent for syndicate of lenders in connection with credit facility required to construct new ballpark for Miami Marlins.